Frequently Asked Questions

 Q How can I be a delegation before Council?

-A Any person desiring to present new information only verbally to Council or make a request of Council shall give notice to the Clerk by two and one half (2.5) days prior to the Regular Meeting of Council.
+A Any person desiring to present new information to Council or make a request of Council shall give written notice to the Clerk by seven (7) business days prior to the Regular Meeting of Council.
 Click here for more information on delegations.

 Q When is the next Municipal Election?

 A Municipal Elections take place every four (4) years.
-The next Election will be October 27th, 2014.
+The next election will be held in the fall of 2018.

 Q What are the fees for a dog tag?